One of the top reasons you should become a content writer is because there’s an increasing demand for content writers, within the digital space.

 The idea about becoming a content writer is to write content that will attract improved visibility and traffic to your clients.

-And one of your most formidable tools for this strategy is to have a good grasp of search engine optimization or SEO.
+And one of your most formidable tools for this strategy is to have a good grasp of search engine optimization and learn how to optimize your content for SEO.

 Of course knowledge of Search Engine Optimization may not be stated as a must have for some content writing jobs but your grasp of SEO will determine if your services as a content writer is providing the needed returns on investment or not.

-So, in a nutshell, to become a content writer, you must have a fair knowledge of search engine optimization if you really want to create an impressive result for your clients.
+So, in a nutshell, to become a content writer, you must understand how to optimize your content for a better visibility if you really want to create an impressive result for your clients.

 Thankfully, there are courses and tutorials on SEO that you can read up to improve your knowledge and even get certified as the case may be.

-You can’t become a content writer without having a decent research skills or being able to carry out the very basic search for ideas that can lead to conclusive deductions.
+You can’t become a content writer without having a decent keyword and general research skills or being able to carry out the very basic search for ideas that can lead to conclusive deductions.

 Also beyond content writing, your research skills will be needed when it comes to getting to know, identify and work with audiences to find out content that works for them and how to present it the way they want.